-Chilli fruit is used in green and red form.
-(The dried ripe fruit) The chilli is an annual shrub.
-The flowers converted in red peppers after maturity, Capsicum frutescence is a perennial chilly with small sized pods which are highly pungent.
+Chilli fruit is used as green and red form.
+The dried ripe fruit of the genus is an annual shrub.
+The flowers converted in red peppers after manurity, Capsicum frutescence is a perennial chilly with small sized pods which are highly pungent.
 It is commonly known as 'bird chilly'.
-Green chilli pods and dried chilli powder are commonly used in food preparation to get desired pungent taste and red colour.
-The pungency in chilli is due to capsaicin compound.
+Green chilli pods and dried chilli powder are commonly used in food preparation to get desired not punget taste and red colour.
+The pungancy in chilli is due to capsicum compound.